Paul-Jarvis/windCalibPython/README.md

 2. Work with your fork to make the desired changes.

-3. Submit a pull request, proposing your changes, at https://github.com/Paul-Jarvis/windyPlume/pulls (NOT CORRECT URL) by clicking on the "New pull request" icon.
+3. Submit a pull request, proposing your changes, at https://github.com/Paul-Jarvis/windCalibPython/pulls by clicking on the "New pull request" icon.
 More information on pull requests can be found at https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork.